-IEEE-802.1X provides a security standard for network access control, especially in Wi-Fi wireless networks.
+IEEE-802.1X provides a security standard for network access control, predominantly in Wi-Fi wireless networks.
 802.1X holds a network port disconnected until authentication is completed.
-The switch uses Extensible Authentication Protocol over LANs (EAPOL) to exchange authentication protocol client identity (such as a user name) with the client, and forward it to another remote RADIUS authentication server to verify access rights.
-The EAP packet from the RADIUS server also contains the authentication method to be used.
-The client can reject the authentication method and request another, depending on the configuration of the client software and the RADIUS server.
-Depending on the authenticated results, the port is either made available to the user, or the user is denied access to the network.
+Depending on the results, the port is either made available to the user, or the user is denied access to the network.
+802.1X uses the Extensible Authentication Protocol (EAP) for passing authentication messages.